 Dr. Fun Man Fung is a Singaporean teaching Chemistry at the National University of Singapore.
 He was a former Assistant Director of Education at the NUS Institute for Applied Learning Sciences & Education Technology.
-He is the elected secretary of the International Younger Chemists Network (IYCN).
 He is passionate about education, mentorship, youth empowerment, and civic engagement.

 Fun Man has delivered invited seminars at Stanford University, University of Cambridge, OECD, Sciences Po, University of Hong Kong, Sorbonne Université, etc.